This is an official version.

 (d) the reinstatement of the employee to his or her trade union where the employee has been expelled by the union.

-(6) Where an order is made under this section and is filed with the Registrar of the Supreme Court that order is enforceable as if it were a judgment or order of the Supreme Court.
+(6) Where an order is made under this section and is filed with the Trial Division that order is enforceable as if it were a judgment or order of that court.

 (7) In this section "Labour Relations Board" means the Labour Relations Board established under the Labour Relations Act .